gsavopul/utilities/README.md

 **space2Underscore.cpp**

 When executed in a directory, this small program converts every white character in the filenames to an underscore.
 The process is non recursive.
 It uses _Boost filesystem_ and _Boost string algorithms_.
 One way to compile and run it is through the run script with the -b flag.
+The program can also convert underscores to spaces using the -r or -R command line option.

 **transformFileNames.cpp**